telerik/blazor-docs/_contentTemplates/common/get-started.md

 #nuget-update-note

->The improved Telerik NuGet v3 is now available for beta testing at <a href = " https://nuget.telerik.com/v3/index.json" target = "_blank"> https://nuget.telerik.com/v3/index.json.
-The new v3 API is faster, lighter, and reduces the number of requests from NuGet clients.
+>Telerik now offers NuGet v3 API for our feed which is faster, lighter, and reduces the number of requests from NuGet clients.
+It is now available for beta testing at <a href = "https://nuget.telerik.com/v3/index.json" target = "_blank"> https://nuget.telerik.com/v3/index.json.
 You are welcome to try it.
 #end